-This section can be initially skipped if initial CorePlus setup is done with the CorePlus Web Interface since neither the boot menu or CLI interface will be needed..
+This section can be initially skipped if initial CorePlus setup is done with the CorePlus Web Interface since neither boot menu or CLI access will be needed.

-Figure 2.5.
-The SG4300 Series RS-232 Console Port
+Figure 2.1.
+The SG3200 Series RS-232 Console Port

 Issuing CLI Commands